Minerals Separation, Limited: History

 Prior to these discoveries, it was well known that oil and oily substances had a selective affinity or attraction for, and would unite mechanically with, the minute particles of metal and metallic compounds found in crushed or powdered ores, but would not so unite with the quartz, or rocky non-metallic material, called gangue.
 It was also well known that this selective property of oils and oily substances was increased when applied to some ores by the addition of a small amount of acid to the ore and water used in process of concentration.
 Authors of early books on the flotation process related tales of froth flotation roots back to the writings of Herodotus, and listed a series of "flotation" patents back to the mid-nineteenth century.

-Because of the many claims of primacy, the Minerals Separation Lt history is one of constant litigation over its patents, with the British House of Lords and the U. S. Supreme Court (twice) deciding in its favor.
+Because of the many claims of primacy, Minerals Separation's history is one of constant litigation over its patents, with the British House of Lords and the U. S. Supreme Court (twice) deciding in its favour.
 The process of the patent in suit consisted in the use of an amount of oil which is critical and minute compared with the amount used in prior processes, amounting to a fraction of 1 percent on the ore and in impregnating with air the mass of ore and water by agitation.
 Xanthates all but eliminated the need for the oils and instigated another round of lawsuits in the 1920s, which Minerals Separation again won.

 These court victories "earned for itself (Minerals Separation, Ltd) the cordial detestation of many in the mining world."

 Minerals Separation, Ltd, organized subsidiaries.
 In 1911, the company opened an office in San Francisco under Edward Nutter, which eventually incorporated as the Minerals Separation North American Corporation.
 During World War I, John Ballot relocated to the United States, as president of the firm with headquarters in New York.
 He died a few months before the 1922 final settlement of a suit with the Daniel C. Jackling companies (Utah Copper, Nevada Con, Ray Con, Chino, Butte & Superior and others), which netted $5,000,000 in back license fees.
-With the expiration of the patents, and the royalties received for licensing, the Minerals Separation NA went out of the flotation research and patent business and dissolved in the 1950s.
+With the expiration of the patents, and the royalties received for licensing, Minerals Separation went out of the flotation research and patent business during the 1950s.

+Minerals Separation had an association with the informal alliance of Anglo-Australian companies known as the Collins House Group.

+Minerals Separation Limited was finally dissolved in the UK, as an inactive company, in March 2021.